dwatersonIO/david-blog/src/routes/blog/git-general.md

 ---

 <article>

-# {title}
+# {title}:
 ## {summary}

 ### First time

-- git add .
+git add .
-- git commit -m "my changes"
+git commit -m "my changes"
-- git remote add origin:
-`(https://github.com/GitHub username/GitHuB repo-name.git)`
+at this point make sure have created new repo on GitHub git remote add origin *https://github.com/github username/repo-name.git*
-- git push -u origin master
+**Note:** In this case origin is just term used by convention to represent the remote location git push -u origin master

 ### To later update

-- git add .
+git add .
-- git commit -m "my other changes"
+git commit -m "my other changes"
-- git push
+git push

 </article>